-IV.
-CONCLUSION AND FUTURE WORK
+4. CONCLUSION AND FUTURE WORK

 We extended our interferer detection framework SaFIC to support flexible description of measurement jobs.
-For this reason, we defined a job description language which allows arbitrary combinations of loops, delays, and measurements within a single job.

-The main advantage of our new framework is the support of interleaved measurements and thus the possibility to sample multiple parts of the spectrum quasi in parallel.
-Furthermore, the measurement process is more deterministic with the current firmware and hence we can interpret the results better, as we know very precisely when they have been recorded.
-As a proof of concept, we demonstrated a WiFi detector that is now able to identify two WiFi networks that operate on different channels more accurately.
+For this reason, we defined a job description language which offers arbitrary combinations of loop, delay, and multiple scans within one measurement job.
+The main advantage of our new framework is to support interleaved measurements.
+As a proof of concept, we demonstrated a WiFi detector that is now able to identify two WiFi networks operating on different channels more accurately.
+Furthermore, we improved the precision of the timings of each measurement job.